hingobway/wavslice/README.md

 - [node](https://nodejs.org)
 - [pnpm](https://pnpm.io)

-On Mac, you can use homebrew to do this easily:
+On macOS, you can do this very easily using [homebrew](https://brew.sh):

 ```
 xcode-select --install